Frequently Asked Questions

 Registration for fall soccer begins May 1, and registration is available at our website.

-Recreational soccer uses the terms: Modified Soccer – U6/7 Micro through U11, and Recreational Soccer – U12 through U18/19 ages.
-Modified or mod soccer simply means the rules, size of the field, and playing times are modified to accommodate players under the age of ten.
-MYSC offers mod and recreational soccer during the fall season, and the season is usually ten weeks or ten games.
+Recreational soccer uses the terms: Micro U4/5/6/7, Modified Soccer - U8 through U11, and Recreational Soccer - U12 through U18/19 ages.
+Micro and Modified (MOD) soccer simply means the rules, size of the field, and playing times are modified to accommodate players under the age of ten.
+MYSC offers MICRO, MOD and recreational soccer during fall season, and the season is usually seven to ten weeks or seven to ten games depending on age group.

 - Recreational SPRING Soccer

 MYSC does offer a recreational spring soccer program.
 Registration is available at our website mid-February.
-This soccer program, generally, is for players ages U6/7 through U14.
+This soccer program, generally, is for players ages U4/5 through U14.

 - What is select soccer?